ssimono/margos/README.md

     pipenv install
-    sudo make dev-install # Will copy global applet files to make the local applet available export ENVIRONMENT=dev # Use the development version of the applet
+    sudo make dev-install # Will copy global applet files to make the local applet available export ENVIRONMENT=dev # Use the development version of the applet pipenv shell # Start a shell in a virtualenv

-You can then start the service: `pipenv run ./margos/main.py`.
+You can then start the service: `python -m margos.main`.
 Now run `make dev-show`.
 It will launch mate-applet debug tool to display your applet in a popup.
 Alternatively you can add *MargosDev* to the panel for real (right click / Add to panel).
 The service will keep running until you removed all applets from the panel.